Permit-to-Work Reference Guide

 A permit-to-work system is a structured control used to manage high-risk work activities.

-This reference guide explains the key concepts used in permit-to-work systems, including isolation, simultaneous operations (SIMOPS), permit coordination, and restart risk.
+This reference guide explains the key concepts used in permit-to-work systems, including isolation, simultaneous operations (SIMOPS), permit coordination, restart risk, and the roles responsible for maintaining control.

 Permit-to-Work System